Chapter 9: Steamier Romances… and a New Challenge

 Thanks for coming back to my STORIES BEHIND THE STORIES project.
 I'll keep posting chapters as my schedule allows.
 The reality of a creative vocation is that sometimes, deadlines converge and there simply aren’t enough hours in the day to meet all my commitments.
 I really appreciate your patience as I continue down memory lane...

 That’s a good question because we’re all guilty of over-praising the people we love.
 Their creative endeavors are so special to us, it’s a short jump to assuming the public will feel the same.
 So how do you find the balance of being supportive and realistic?
-Encourage the person to learn as much as they can about their chosen profession before they commit.
+My advice is to encourage the person to learn as much as they can about their chosen profession before they commit.
 If they want to be an artist, was that decision made after one watercolor painting night class?
 Did they decide to become a writer after reading one book that resonated with them?
-Did they decide to become an actor because their high school drama teacher is convinced they have talent?
+Did they decide to become an actor because their high school drama teacher praised them in a stage performance?

 There’s a general sense that people who are successful in creative fields were born with innate talent and didn’t have to study or intern or labor in obscurity in order to have that success.
 And sure, there are anecdotes about people who achieved huge success on their first attempt, but if you drill down into those stories, there’s usually a certain amount of luck involved, or the person had contacts who lubricated the process for them.